theamazingdrew/robotcouch/README.md

 http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick
 http://ros-developer.com/2017/07/28/control-your-robot-with-a-joystick-in-ros/

-To start the joystick and steer the motors:
+To start the joystick and steer the motors on your laptop:
 >> rosrun joy joy_node dev:=/dev/input/js0

 Your user account needs access.
 You may have to sudo chmod js0